Exit Wounds (The Haunted album)

-Exit Wounds is the eighth studio album by Swedish metal band The Haunted, released on 25 August 2014.
+Exit Wounds is the eighth studio album by Swedish heavy metal band The Haunted, released on 25 August 2014.
 The album marks a return to their more heavy and aggressive sound after the alternative metal-influenced previous album Unseen.
-It is the first album released since former members Marco Aro (vocals) and Adrian Erlandsson (drums) rejoined the band and the first studio album to feature Ola Englund on guitar.
+It is the first album released since former members Marco Aro (vocals) and Adrian Erlandsson (drums) rejoined the band and the first to feature Ola Englund on guitar.

 Reception

 The album received a positive review from Chuck Loesch of Metal Injection.
 Al Kikuras of AngryMetalGuy.com described it as a "fine return to form" giving the album 4.5 out of 5.0.
 Jonathan Barkan of BloodyDisgusting.com also gave the album a positive review, ending with "Exit Wounds is the album that discouraged fans of The Haunted have been waiting and yearning for."